 But obsessing is worse than useless – it fuels panic, which saps us of things we need most right now, like patience and positive energy.
 Personally, I’ll check in periodically with a few reliable sources to see if there is any new, useful information I need to have.
 Then I’ll go do something else entirely and just fugget about it for a while.

-I’ll tackle work and home projects that will bring me satisfaction, breaking them into tiny steps if necessary so they feel manageable.
-I’ll share funny memes with friends and family.
-I’ll try a new recipe.
+Sometimes I’ll tackle work and home projects that will bring me satisfaction, breaking them into tiny steps if necessary so they feel manageable.
+Or I’ll share funny memes with friends and family or try a new recipe.

 When the chips are down, finding moments of joy is really important.
+It’s important that we both choose joy for ourselves, and share the joy with others.
 Joy-seeking has a spontaneity to it that brings us back to the present.
 And while the terms “joy” and “tenacity” might seem like strange bedfellows, when times are tough I fully believe that we need to pursue joy tenaciously.

-During times of crisis, we need to deliberately seek out moments of joy (or simple pleasure, if joy feels too elusive) with the same zeal we’d practice if we were searching for seashells along the shore.
+During times of crisis, we need to deliberately seek out moments of joy (or simply relaxation and pleasure, if joy feels too elusive) with the same zeal we’d practice if we were searching for seashells along the shore.
 We should delight in each found treasure then eagerly search for more.
 Moments of joy can be strung together and form a sort of talisman against anxiety and frustration.